 Sentosa is home to a number of exhilarating beach clubs, beach resorts, bars, and restaurants that stay open till the wee hours of the morning.
 Whether you’re looking to party all night long or looking to unwind with a cocktail by the seaside, this destination is the perfect getaway from downtown Singapore.
 Some of these bars are even open from around midday, so if you’re looking to get a head start in the weekend, you can always arrive early to secure a spot.
 If the idea of spending the night dancing at a seaside club is something you look forward to after a long day of work, then head on down to the Tanjong Beach Club.
 This popular hangout draws sunloungers and party-goers who dance to the beats of live DJs till the early hours of the day.
 Additionally, there are monthly events such as Smack My beach Up and Full Steam Ahead that host some of the best local DJ talent in the world.
 Looking for something different instead?
 Try spending the evening watching a 30-minute spectacular light show instead.
 Songs of the Sea utilised state of the art special effects, entrancing music and computer-generated images to bring you an unforgettable night that you can spend with friends, family or even that special someone in your life.

 Clarke Quay has been noted for being the party hub of Singapore for years and it’s no surprise why.
-The amalgamation of a vibrant atmosphere, dazzling lights, and happening nightclubs make Clarke Quay one of the hottest nightlife spots in Singapore.
+The amalgamation of a vibrant atmosphere, dazzling lights, and happening nightclubs make Clarke Quay one of the hottest nightlife spots in this busy and colourful city.
 The countless bars and pubs lined along the Singapore River will leave you spoilt for choice.
 Apart from that, the destination also hosts a number of upscale restaurants, retail stores and recreation outlets to cater to diverse tastes.
 Alternatively, you could also head on down to Boat Quay which is just a stone’s throw away from Clarke Quay.
 Located between Clarke Quay and Marina Bay, Boat Quay is a relatively laidback and quiet place that provides respite from the busy and bustling climate of the city.
 In fact, it is one of the more popular places for a late-night snack or a waterside drink.

 The Bottom Line